daniloMontes/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my website!

-I'm glad you are here.
-I plan to talk about ...
+I am going to NYU CAS for computer science, and I am also minoring in music theory.